 Thus have I heard—At one time, the Blessed One was dwelling at Sāvatthi in the Jeta’s Grove, Anāthapiṇḍika’s Park.

-Then, the Blessed One, after dressing in the morning, took his alms bowl and outer robe and entered Sāvatthi for alms.
-Venerable Rāhula also, having dressed in the morning and taken his alms bowl and robe, followed right behind the Blessed One.
+Then, the Blessed One, having dressed early in the morning, took his alms bowl and outer robe and entered Sāvatthi for alms.
+Venerable Rāhula also, having dressed early in the morning and taken his alms bowl and robe, followed right behind the Blessed One.

 Then the Blessed One, having looked back, addressed venerable Rāhula: “Whatever form there is, Rāhula—whether past, future, or present; internal or external; gross or subtle; inferior or superior; whether far or near—all form should be seen with right wisdom as it truly is: ‘This is not mine, this I am not, this is not my self.’